Skip to main content

 The CostingBrik dashboard includes a One-off stat card showing:

-- The total extra cost paid compared to what you would have paid at the cheapest supplier's price.
+• The total extra cost paid compared to the cheapest supplier's price for the same volume.

-The supplier optimisation pages also flag ingredients with one-off purchases, showing which suppliers are one-off and how much extra volume and cost they account for.
+The Cost Optimisation tab flags the same ingredients in more detail, showing which suppliers are one-off and how much extra volume and cost they account for.
 This helps you spot patterns.
 If you are regularly making one-off purchases for the same ingredient, it might be time to add a second regular supplier or adjust your ordering schedule.
-If the same "one-off" supplier keeps appearing at a similar price, it may no longer be a one-off, and you can promote them to a regular supplier from the ingredient detail page.
+If the same "one-off" supplier keeps appearing at a similar price, it may no longer be a one-off, and you can promote them to a regular supplier by removing the badge on the ingredient detail page.